 Sean Ainsworth, MBA, currently serves as the Lead Independent Director of the Board, of which he has served as a member since November 2020.
-Prior to that, he served on the Board of Private Ocuphire from April 2018 until November 2020.
 He serves as chair of Ocuphire's Compensation Committee and a member of Ocuphire's Audit Committee.
 Since 2018, Mr. Ainsworth has been chief executive officer and chairman of the board at Immusoft Corporation, a cell therapy company.
+In 2021, Mr. Ainsworth co-founded Ray Therapeutics, an ocular gene therapy company, for which he is Chairman of the Board.
 Previously, in 2009, he founded RetroSense Therapeutics LLC, an ocular gene therapeutic company, which was acquired by Allergan in 2016.
-From 2004 to 2012, Mr. Ainsworth served as chief executive officer of GeneVivo, LLC.
+From 2004 to 2012, Mr. Ainsworth served as Principal at Ainsworth BioConsulting.
 In 2006, Mr. Ainsworth co-founded Compendia BioScience, Inc. From 2004 to 2012, Mr. Ainsworth served as an advisor to clients in the life sciences and entrepreneurial community on matters related to licensing, strategy and business planning.
-His other professional experience includes research at Medical Biology Institute, intellectual property roles at Koyama and Associates in Tokyo and international corporate development consulting at the Mattson Jack Group.
+His other professional experience includes research at Medical Biology Institute, intellectual property roles at Koyama and Associates in Tokyo and international corporate development consulting at the Mattson Jack Group, and CEO at GeneVivo, LLC.
 Mr. Ainsworth holds a B.S. in Microbiology from University of California, San Diego, in 1996 and an MBA from Washington University in St. Louis in 2002.
 Ocuphire believes Mr. Ainsworth is qualified to serve on the Board due to his 25 years in life sciences industry, his experience investing in and managing companies in the industry, his financial and business expertise and his experience on boards of multiple biotech companies.